-Outlines the Towns plans an priorities regarding the many parks and trails we maintain.
+Outlines the Towns plans and priorities regarding the many parks and trails we maintain.

-Between March 28, 2014 and July 11, 2014 an inspection and review of the Town of Peace River’s administration and council was conducted by George B. Cuff & Associates Ltd. The report is available in it’s entirety.
+Between March 28, 2014, and July 11, 2014, an inspection and review of the Town of Peace River’s administration and the council was conducted by George B. Cuff & Associates Ltd. The report is available in its entirety.

 The Municipal Development Plan is the primary planning policy document of the Town of Peace River and provides a framework for all planning and development decisions.